Home | Evidence-Based Treatment Modalities | Dialectical Behavior Therapy

 Why Choose the Mental Health Treatment and Stabilization Center of Sacramento

 Choosing where to admit yourself or a family member for residential DBT-informed treatment is a particularly consequential decision because effective DBT delivery requires more than a willingness to teach the skills.
-The right program needs clinical training in the DBT protocol, the structure to deliver daily skills practice rather than weekly sessions, the safety infrastructure for the crisis phase of treatment, and the integrated approach to address the co-occurring substance use, depression, and trauma that so often accompany BPD.
-Here is what makes our Roseville program the right fit for adults needing intensive DBT across Greater Sacramento and Placer County.
+The right program needs clinical training in the DBT protocol, the structure to deliver daily skills practice rather than weekly sessions, the safety infrastructure for the crisis phase of treatment, and the integrated approach to address the co-occurring conditions — substance use, depression, trauma, bipolar disorder — that so often accompany the emotion-dysregulation presentations DBT is built for.
+Here is what makes our Roseville program the right fit for adults needing intensive DBT-informed treatment across Greater Sacramento and Placer County.

 DBT-Informed Clinical Team

-Evidence-based BPD treatment hinges on DBT, and our clinical team is trained in the protocol — individual therapy, skills group, behavioral analysis — alongside related approaches (Schema Therapy, Mentalization-Based Therapy concepts) where indicated.
+Our clinical team is trained in the DBT protocol — individual therapy, four-module skills training, behavioral analysis — alongside related approaches (Schema Therapy, Mentalization-Based Therapy concepts) where indicated.
+The clinical training extends across the diagnostic applications where DBT applies, not only BPD.

 Safety Structure for the Crisis Phase